Search

 Later ornamentation was added to the porch of the Rogers House while under the ownership of Martin L. Richter in 1868 and features spindlework – delicately turned porch supports – seen in Victorian architecture.
 Other I-houses in Madison may also have had embellishments added onto them over time like the Edmund Walker Town House at 484 Academy Street.
 The 1991 Madison “Architectural Guide” notes, “The balustrade, chamfered posts, and spindlework frieze of the front porch show a later Victorian influence.”

 Another house museum in the Folk style is the Richter Cottage (c.
 1830).
 A center hall cottage of vernacular construction, i.e. a traditional form using local materials, this two room wide by one room deep with a central hall home was previously a one room structure and likely first used as an office for a nearby tannery.
 In 1852, the cottage was bought by Charles W. Richter, a watchmaker and silversmith, who expanded the house.
 Richter lived there with his wife and their eight children.
-The cottage will be open to the public after current rehabilitation efforts are completed by the Morgan County Landmarks Society.
+Richter Cottage is available for group tours by appointment.

 Romantic (1820-1880)